Building a Corpus

 • In your metadata spreadsheet (see below), include a “Language” column.

-• If you use machine translation as a research aid, note which tool and version you used.
-This falls under your GenAI disclosure obligations — see the Ethics & AI page.
+• If you plan to use machine translation as a research aid, discuss it with your supervisor first.
+If permitted, record the tool and version used together with your quality checks.
+Disclose the use under the Ethics & AI policy.

 Organizing Your Corpus